HewlettPackard/oneview-ansible/README.md

 }
 ```

 The api_version specifies the version of the REST API to be invoked.
-When api_version is not specified, it will use `600` as the default value.
+When api_version is not specified, it will take provided appliance API version as `api_version`.

 If your environment requires a proxy, define the proxy properties in the JSON file using the following syntax:
 ```json